 Bloomingdale Forge, Martin J. Ryerson, Bloomingdale, Passaic county.
-Built in 1800, and rebuilt in 1841; 3 fires and one hammer; waterpower; product, charcoal blooms for boiler plate and wire, made from scrap iron.
+Built in 1800, and rebuilt in 1841; 3 fires and one hammer; water-power; product, charcoal blooms for boiler plate and wire, made from scrap iron.
+Idle in 1887.

 King Brothers, Drakesville, Morris county.
 Built about 1865; 2 fires and one hammer; product, scrap blooms; daily capacity, 5 to 6 net tons.